mde-optimiser/mde_bench/README.md

  only configuration that I could get to work reliably with my setup.
 I assume that most will have DHCP in which case this will work without a problem, otherwise, a different solution would have to be found depending on your specific setup.

+ The testing setup uses Vagrant to configure the virtual machine servers using the same scripts that would be used on the testing boxes.

+ Information on how to install vagrant on your machine can be found here: https://www.vagrantup.com/docs/installation/

  ### Linux

  Once you have Vagrant and its requirements installed, run `vagrant up` from the linux infrastructure directory.